chipsalliance/chisel/website/blog/2025/05-05-arbiter-type-class/index.md

 ```

 Effectively, we have taken the two arguments to the arbiter and turned them into methods on the type class.
-This looks similar to the proposed object-oriented version of `Arbitrable` above, but note how it is parameterized by the type of the client and accepts the client as an argument.
+This looks similar to the proposed object-oriented version of `Arbitrable` above, but note how it is parameterized by the type of the client and each function defined in the trait accepts the client as an argument.

 We can then provide instances of this type class for specific types.
 For example, for `ArbiterClient` and `Decoupled`: